 Such is the pride and pomp of war.
 I, poor creature, worn out with scribbling for my bread and my liberty, low in spirits and weak in health, must leave others to wear the laurels which I have sown; others to eat the bread which I have earned; a common case.

-Adams had nominated Washington to be commander-in-chief of the Continental Army.
+Adams had nominated Washington as commander-in-chief of the Continental Army.
 He believed a leader from Virginia would help unite the colonies, as most of the fighting was happening in New England.
 Adams thought Washington uneducated, but he defended his choice as commander throughout the war.

 George Washington Leaves Philadelphia